mauerbac/amplify_hosting_slackbot/README.md

 }
 ```

-1. Setup a lambda function to notify whatever service you'd like when an event occurs (ie, Slack, Discord server, Twitter/X, an API).
+1. Setup a lambda function to notify whatever service you'd like when an event occurs (ie, Slack, Zapier, Discord server, Twitter/X, an API).
 In this tutorial, we will focus on notifying a Slack channel.
 2. Go to the Lambda service, create a new function.
 3. I used the [code here](index.mjs)
 4. Save, deploy and test this function.